r-spatial/rgee/paper.md

 ## Asset Manage Interface

-`rgee` inspired in previous works [@samapriya_roy_2020_3772053] implement an interface to batch actions on assets which extend capabilities of the existing GEE data module (ee.data.\*).
+`rgee` implement an interface to batch actions on assets which extend capabilities of the existing GEE data module (ee.data.\*).
 The interface is composed for a series of functions, and users can identify them by the prefix ee_manage_\*.
 Between the actions that the Asset Manage Interface enables we have: creation and elimination of folders, moving and copy assets, set and delete properties, handle the access control lists, and to manage or cancel tasks.
 For example, users could move a Landsat 8 image to their personal EE asset as follow:

 ```r
 library(rgee)